techidaily/site-phone-solutions/source/_posts/easy-steps-to-recover-deleted-music-from-blaze-2-by-fonelab-android-recover-music.md

 <div class="atpl-post-description-part-2">
 <div class="tpl-content-sub-paragraph-normal">
   <p>
       No matter how excellent a Lava Blaze 2 is, losing music from it could be a real bummer for many Lava users.
 If you are troubled by how to recover lost music from Lava  devices, this tutorial is the exact problem-solver that you are looking for.
-In order to get back deleted music files on Lava Blaze 2 no backup, what you need is the help from a professional data recovery tool - <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" target="_blank" rel="noopener"><strong>Android Data Recovery</strong></a>.
+In order to get back deleted music files on Lava Blaze 2 no backup, what you need is the help from a professional data recovery tool - <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" ><strong>Android Data Recovery</strong></a>.
   </p>
 </div>
 </div>